-William H Macy Believes ‘Shameless’ Fans Will See Emmy Rossum Again
+William H. Macy Believes ‘Shameless’ Fans Will See Emmy Rossum Again

 The actress who plays Fiona, however, did return to the series when it did eventually end.
 Variety reveals Macy expects the same thing will happen when the Showtime series eventually comes to an end as well.

-The Season 9 Finale of Shameless airs tomorrow night only on Showtime.
+The Season 9 finale of Shameless airs Sunday, March 10, on Showtime.